Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 • Mutation: Piercing Cold – Aard has a 30% chance of freezing opponents.
 Enemies that are knocked down and frozen simultaneously die immediately.

-• Recommended Gear: Full Griffin set
+• Ideal Gear: Full Griffin set

 This is one of the strongest next-gen Witcher 3 builds and my personal favorite.
 It focuses on using the Aard sign empowered by the Piercing Cold mutation to give Aard more damage and a freeze effect.